 Having lots of extra people in a building that may have once only been a family home puts added stress onto its fabrications and foundations, so everything from the floor to the roof has to be made good.
 Get a building surveyor to come round and take a look at the premises before starting any remedial work, and to advise you on layouts and which walls can and can’t be knocked down and removed without affecting the building’s structural integrity.

-If you are dealing with an issue from your commercial premises, our commercial property lawyers are on hand to advise.
-Call us for a free 15-minute initial consultation, just click 'get started' below.
+If you're dealing with an issue from your commercial premises, our commercial property lawyers are on hand to advise.
+To find out more book a free 15 minute consultation with one of our lawyers or call us on 020 3808 8314.